ewjay/fapiwiki/FAPI_Meeting_Notes_2017-06-27.rst

 Berlin Group (Dave)
 -------------------------------
 * Dave spoke with Tom of Payment UK.
-* Did the email introduction to Nat for TC68.
+* He made the email introduction to Nat to Tom for TC68.
-* Berling Group timeline is not advanced as UK Open Banking since only need to go online March 2019.
+* Berling Group timeline is not advanced as UK Open Banking since they only need to go online March 2019.
-* Positive feedback.
-* Testing
-* CAPS and NETS.eu.
-NETS doing a lot of work on PSD2 and OpenID Connect on strong customer authentication.
+* The initial feedback is positive in the relationship, especially on testing.

 FS-ISAC (Anoop)
 --------------------
 * There is a call scheduled on June 29 14:00UTC with the Security & Product and services group that deals with credential based aggregation.
 * BoA, Citi, Fidelity confirmed on the call.
-* From FAPI side, Anoop, Tony, Nat and Dave.
+* From FAPI side, Anoop, Tony, Nat, and Dave.
 Dave was added because there is a high level of interest to the FAPI-PSD2 relationship.
 * Agenda Plan:
-    * intro (10 min)
+    * Intro (10 min)
     * FAPI presentation (20 min)
     * Discussion (30 min)
 * Nat plans to send the slides today.